Despite bans, Giphy hosts self-harm and child abuse content – TechCrunch

 L1ght researchers used their proprietary artificial intelligence engine to uncover illegal and other offensive content.
 Using that platform, the researchers can find other related content, allowing them to find vast caches of illegal or banned content that would otherwise and for the most part go unseen.

-This sort of toxic content plagues online platforms but algorithms only play a part.
+This sort of toxic content plagues online platforms, but algorithms only play a part.
 More tech companies are finding human moderation is critical to keeping their sites clean.
-But much of the focus to date has been on the larger players in the space, like Facebook, Instagram, YouTube, and Twitter.
+But much of the focus to date has been on the larger players in the space, like Facebook, Instagram, YouTube and Twitter.

-Facebook, for example, has been routinely criticized for outsourcing moderation to teams of lowly paid contractors who often struggle to cope with the sorts of things they have to watch, even experiencing post-traumatic-like symptoms as a result of their work.
+Facebook, for example, has been routinely criticized for outsourcing moderation to teams of lowly paid contractors who often struggle to cope with the sorts of things they have to watch, even experiencing post-traumatic stress-like symptoms as a result of their work.
 Meanwhile, Google’s YouTube this year was found to have become a haven for online sex abuse rings, where criminals had used the comments section to guide one another to other videos to watch while making predatory remarks.

 Giphy and other smaller platforms have largely stayed out of the limelight, during the past several years.
 But L1ght’s new findings indicate that no platform is immune to these sorts of problems.